Ensure a Happy, Healthy Thanksgiving with These Tips

 Photo: Thanksgiving Table Holding Holds with Family

 Let the Thanksgiving celebrations begin!
-Whether you participate with a traditional feast with the whole ‘ohana, don’t celebrate at all, or have created your own unique way to observe the holiday- here’s some easy tips for staying healthy and having no regrets at the end of next week.
+Whether you participate with a traditional feast with the whole ‘ohana, don’t celebrate at all, or have created your own unique way to observe the holiday- here’s some easy tips for staying healthy and having no regrets.

 Don't Skip Breakfast